Transfer VM From AWS EC2 to Akamai Using Disk Images

 Create S3 Bucket

-Once the AMI is available, export it as a virtual machine image.
-The export-image
+Once the AMI is available, you can export it as a virtual machine image.
+The export-image command supports the following disk formats:

-): The required format for Linode - VMDK: The required format for VMWare
+• VMDK: The required format for VMWare.

-- VHD: The required format for Hyper-V
+• VHD: The required format for Hyper-V.

 aws s3 mb s3://ec2-backup-images-for-migration